 Department-wide Learning Goals

-Towards this end, we have developed a set of department-wide learning goals describing the fundamental concepts in biology as well as the developing insight into the process and product of biological science.
+Towards this end, we have developed a set of department-wide learning goals describing the fundamental concepts in biology as well as developing insight into the process and product of biological science.

 We have examined each course in our curriculum to determine where students are introduced to each learning goal, where the learning goal is reinforced, and finally, where we demand mastery.